 EXSYN provides aviation IT solutions with one important mission: to develop reliable, simple, and user-friendly software solutions and digital technology so that the aviation industry benefits more from digital possibilities.
 EXSYN' s aviation solution platform focuses on data processing, data analytics, data storage as well as related consulting services for Airline Maintenance & Engineering departments.

 “Our out-of-the-box solutions harness the strength of big data to enable better use of flight and maintenance data ,” Sander de Bree, CEO.

 EXSYN, acronym for EXploring SYNergies, explores the synergy between aviation & digital technology to deliver solutions for improved competitiveness, efficiency, and sustainability.
 Combining our aviation background with in-depth knowledge of IT makes us recognize the complexity and vulnerability of aircraft airworthiness & maintenance data and enables us to develop reliable innovative technology and solutions.

-A 360° aviation analytics software tool to visualize Airline or MRO’s technical and organizational performance.
+A 360° aviation analytics software tool to visualize Airline's technical and organizational performance.

 A customized aviation application design service when off-the-shelf products are not meeting your needs or are above budget.

-A data migration solution to seamlessly manage the migration of Airline and Aircraft airworthiness & maintenance data.
+A data source independant migration solution to migrate any set of Airline and Aircraft airworthiness & maintenance data.

-A consultancy service to support Airlines or MRO's in the process of implementing a new MRO software solution or optimizing their current processes.
+A consultancy service to support Airlines in the process of implementing a new MRO software solution or optimizing their current processes.

 Click the logo for a short project description.